MRR v GR: Judgment

-The Court adjourned to consider the matter at 4:02 PM.
-On returning at 4:16 PM, the Court ordered that the mother's appeal against the orders of the Federal Magistrates Court be allowed, and that the orders be set aside, and remitted the matter to the Federal Magistrates Court for a de novo hearing.
+The Court adjourned to consider the matter at 4:02 p.m.
+On returning at 4:16 p.m., the Court ordered that the mother's appeal against the orders of the Federal Magistrates Court be allowed, and that the orders be set aside, and remitted the matter to the Federal Magistrates Court for a de novo hearing.
 On 3 March 2010 the Court published a unanimous judgment setting out the reasons for its decision, together with a summary of those reasons.

 The Court discussed the legislation, identifying the question of reasonable practicability as a discrete one, and holding that "[i]t is clearly intended that the Court determine that question."
 Indeed, the Court held that a finding that an equal time arrangement is reasonably practicable "is a statutory condition which must be fulfilled before the Court has power to make a parenting order of that kind."
 Characterising the question of reasonable practicability, the Court said that it "is concerned with the reality of the situation of the parents and the child, not whether it is desirable that there be equal time spent by the child with each parent."

 The Court went on to say that Coker FM had treated the question of whether an equal time arrangement was in M's best interests "as determinative of whether an order should be made", and that he had failed to consider reasonable practicability.

 In this case, the Court held, an equal time arrangement would only be possible if both parents were to live in Mount Isa, and therefore in assessing reasonable practicability Coker FM "was obliged to consider the circumstances of the parties, more particularly those of the mother".
 If he had actually considered her circumstances, the Court held, he could only have reached the conclusion that the arrangement would not be reasonably practicable.
 Thus, the power to make an equal time order was not available to Coker FM, and he ought to have proceeded to consider whether spending "substantial and significant time" with both parents was in M's best interests and reasonably practicable, a process which "would require consideration of the mother being resident in Sydney".
 The Court indicated their anticipation that the new hearing will make "the necessary determinations... on the evidence as to the practicability of such orders".

 Finally, the Court addressed the order that, should the mother leave Mount Isa, M would live with the father, observing that "[n]o reasons were given concerning the order".
 The Court speculated that it may have been intended as an interim order; it was not, the Court held, a valid parenting order, as the various statutory criteria had not been addressed.